jurtasun/rcds_intro_nextflow/chapter1/README.md

 Using `it` keeps closures short and concise, but if clarity is needed (for example, in more complex code), you can explicitly name the parameter, like we just did earlier.
 Let's modify this exercise to define now two closures: one to test whether a number is even (`isEven`), and one to calculate squares (`square`).
 We will then use Groovy's collection methods like `.findAll()` and `.collect()` - which take closures as arguments - to filter and transform a list.

 Edit the script to do the following:
-- Define a closure isEven that returns true if a number is even.
+- Define a closure `isEven` that returns true if a number is even.
-- Define a closure square that returns the square of a number.
+- Define a closure `square` that returns the square of a number.
-- From the list [1, 2, 3, 4, 5, 6, 7, 8]: Filter even numbers.
+- From the list `[1, 2, 3, 4, 5, 6, 7, 8]`: Filter even numbers.
 Square each even number.
-- Print the original list, even numbers, and their squares.
+- Prints the original list, even numbers, and their squares.

 ```groovy
 // Define closure that checks if a number is even